Press picture download Hands-On-Cycle from Google Photos (select picture, click “Download” above)

 Hands-On-Cycle is compatible with a variety of drivetrains: Riders can choose between a Neodrives Z20 e-drive system (pedal-assist up to 25 km/h) with the display mounted to the cockpit, a 24-speed TripleShift (integrated gear hub / derailleur combination), or a Rohloff Speedhub with 14 gears.
-In addition, they can either decide for hydraulic or mechanic disk brakes from Shimano, Magura and Avid.
+In addition, they can also decide for different hydraulic or mechanic disk brakes from Shimano.

 Versatility through customization

 Hands-On-Cycle offers a variety of ways to allow for a perfect fit with the rider.
-One can adjust the front boom to accommodate for small persons, adjust the footrests to fit individual needs, shorten the crank arms within a range of 12 cm, and the handdrive boom can be adjusted in height.
-The handdrive boom can also be fully released to the front to allow for more space when getting on and off the trike.
+One can adjust the front boom to accommodate for small persons, adjust the footrests to fit individual needs, shorten the crank arms within a range of 10 cm, and the handdrive boom can be adjusted in height.
+The handdrive boom can also be upturned to the front after opening a quick release to allow for more space when getting on and off the trike.
 These Hands-On-Cycle specific features are supplemented by HP Velotechnik’s interchangeable seat system: ErgoMesh Premium and ErgoMesh in either standard or XL size are availale for this setup.